KNOW BEFORE YOU GO

 Recommended:

-• Register in the Smart Traveler Enrollment Program (STEP) to obtain Travel Alerts and Warnings for your destination.
-Use a variety of sources for country information.
+- Register in the Smart Traveler Enrollment Program (STEP) to obtain Travel Alerts and Warnings for your destination.

-• Determine if you should have additional insurance coverage.
+- Determine if you should have additional insurance coverage (especially if you will need routine care while abroad – UA travel insurance will only cover emergency-related care).
 U.S. health insurance policies do not generally cover international travel.
 Please contact Risk Management with any questions regarding coverage.

-• Address all possible health considerations (allergies and medical conditions), guided by:
+- Address all possible health considerations (allergies and medical conditions, recommended vaccinations, restrictions on personal prescription medication), guided by:

-Please note that many doctors’ offices do not carry travel vaccines and therefore you will need to make a travel appointment with a travel health company to obtain travel vaccines.
-For your convenience, UA Campus Health Service has a travel clinic where you can obtain vaccines (routine and travel), travel prescriptions, and other travel advice for your destination.
+Please note that many doctors’ offices do not carry travel vaccines and therefore you will need to make a travel appointment with a travel clinic to obtain travel vaccines.

 UA Campus Health Service offers competitive rates compared to travel clinics in the community.
 However CHS does not bill commercial insurance for the cost of travel visits or travel vaccines (cholera, Japanese encephalitis, typhoid, and yellow fever).
 If you have a billable insurance, routine vaccination charges will be submitted to your commercial insurance.
 Payment will be collected at the time of service for the travel visit and travel vaccines.
 For more information call 621-9202.